openpolitics/manifesto/manifesto/education.md

 * table of contents
 {:toc}

-What policies should we propose to give our children a good education?

 ## Principles of Education

 We believe that education is the keystone that makes all other longer-term strategic policies possible: improving industry and employment; the arts; scientific discovery and research; improving the overall health and well-being of society; and reducing crime.
 It is the policy area that can justify significant investment in recognition of the dividend that all other areas of public spending will receive 10-15 years hence.